 COLOR THEORY FOR MOSAICS

-On-line learning via ZOOM.
+Online learning via ZOOM.
 This is a very popular workshop!
-Thursdays, September 9 and 16, 6:30 pm – 8:30 pm EST. This class meets 2 times, 2 hours per class.
-Lecture, hands on exercise and Q&A. There is approximately 1.5 hours of homework in between classes.
+Tuesday evenings, June 13 & 20, 2023, 7 pm EST. This class meets 2 times, 2 hours per class.
+Lecture, hands-on exercise, and Q&A. There are approximately 1.5 hours of homework in between classes.

 Different from painting, where you can mix exactly the color needed, in mosaic we need to trick the eye.
 Understanding color mixing and how color theory rules can be modified for mosaic will allow you to take your mosaic work in new directions.
 Mastering color theory will also help you create successful gradations.
 Color gradations make for dynamic backgrounds and can give a refreshing sense of depth and interest to your mosaic.

-- Paper plate or paint tray to “mix” colors.
+- Paper plate or a paint tray to “mix” colors.

 - Couple sheets of decent watercolor or painting paper.